Azure/iot-edge-v1/modules/ble/devdoc/blemodule_requirements.md

 **SRS_BLE_13_014: [** If the asynchronous call to `BLEIO_gatt_connect` is successful then the `BLEIO_Seq_Run` function shall be called on the `bleio_seq` field from `BLE_HANDLE_DATA`. **]**

 **SRS_BLE_13_019: [** `BLE_Create` shall handle the `ON_BLEIO_SEQ_READ_COMPLETE` callback on the BLE I/O sequence.
-If the call is successful then a new message shall be published on the message bus with the buffer that was read as the content of the message along with the following properties:
+If the call is successful then a new message shall be published on the message broker with the buffer that was read as the content of the message along with the following properties:

 >| Property Name           | Description                                                   |
 >|-------------------------|---------------------------------------------------------------|